Errol Spence Jr Boxing Record: 'The Truth' Has 22 KO's In 28 Wins

-With Errol Spence Jr embarking on the biggest fight of his life this weekend against Terence Crawford, here at SportsLens we have decided to take a deep dive into Spence’s career thusfar.
+After losing for the first time as a professional boxer in his undisputed fight last time out against Terence Crawford, here at SportsLens we have decided to take a deep dive into Spence’s career thusfar.
 Read on to find out more about his boxing record, resumé, record in world title fights and how many knockout victories ‘The Truth’ has.

 Errol Spence Jr Boxing Record

-Errol Spence Jr faces the biggest fight of his life this Saturday night as he faces Terence Crawford at the T-Mobile Arena, Las Vegas, Nevada.
-The fight is for the undisputed welterweight championship of the world, with two of the best fighters on the planet going toe-to-toe for 147-pound supremacy.
+Errol Spence Jr suffered the first defeat of his career this past weekend in his undisputed world welterweight title fight with Terence ‘Bud’ Crawford.
+Spence was knocked out in the nineth round, and was comprehensively outclassed by Crawford in this welterweight-super fight.

-‘The Truth’ was last seen in action over a year ago now.
+Before that, ‘The Truth’ was last seen in action over a year ago.
 Spence fought Yordenis Ugas in a unification bout back in April 2022, putting his IBF & WBC world titles on the line with Ugas’ WBA-Super World Welterweight Title.
 Spence went on to win the fight via knockout in the 10th round, adding another world title belt to his collection.

 Prior to that fight, Spence was last seen in December 2020.
 This huge delay between his last fight against Ugas and the fight before that against Danny Garcia was due to the 33-year-old sustaining horrific injuries due to a car accident.
 Spence beat Garcia via unanimous decision to retain his WBC & IBF world titles.